Lora-net/lora_gateway/libloragw/doc/MANUAL.TXT

 functions to configure the hardware, send and receive packets.

-The Semtech Lora gateway is a digital multi-channel multi-standard packet radio used to send and receive packets wirelessly using Lora, FSK or GFSK modulations.
+The Semtech Lora gateway is a digital multi-channel multi-standard packet radio used to send and receive packets wirelessly using Lora or FSK modulations.

 2. Components of the library